 In the Old Testament there are several allusions to a primordial combat between God and a monstrous adversary called Leviathan.
 The references to Leviathan usually indicate a dragon-like creature, a sea monster.
 Analogies to this combat are found throughout the ancient Middle East.
 A battle between the god Marduk and the multi-headed serpent-dragon Tiamat is recorded.
 The story of Marduk's combat with Tiamat is thought to be a precursor of the Christian legend of St. George and the dragon.

 The history of sighting "sea monsters" is lengthy, and the findings inconclusive.
-[Ebu "sea serpent"] Ernst and Johanna Lehner sum it up:
+[EB "sea serpent"] Ernst and Johanna Lehner sum it up:

 USER'S GUIDE: [Link]|